While mobile devices have become immensely popular during the last decade or so, there is still a place for computers, be they laptop or desktop.

 - 1-month subscriptions are expensive

-PROVIDES AN EXTRA LAYER OF PRIVACY:IPVanish owns and operates its entire global server network, which provides an extra layer of privacy by keeping third-party contractors away from your personal info.
+PROVIDES AN EXTRA LAYER OF PRIVACY:IPVanish owns and operates its entire global server network, which provides an extra layer of digital privacy by keeping third-party contractors away from your personal info.
 The provider also offers well-protected connections for an unlimited number of simultaneous devices.
 A 30-day money-back guarantee is available.

 Read my full review of IPVanish.